August US budget deficit shrinks as incomes recover | ExBulletin

 August US budget deficit shrinks as incomes recover

+FILE PHOTO: The United States Department of the Treasury is seen in Washington, DC, US August 30, 2020.
+REUTERS / Andrew Kelly

-WASHINGTON, Sept.13 (Reuters) – The U.S. government posted a budget deficit of $ 171 billion for August on Monday, down 15% from the $ 200 billion gap a year ago, so that recovery-related tax revenue has grown faster than spending for COVID-19 pandemic relief programs, the Treasury Department said.
+WASHINGTON (Reuters) – The U.S. government posted a budget deficit of $ 171 billion for August on Monday, 15% lower than the $ 200 billion gap a year ago, as tax revenue Related to the recovery have grown faster than spending on COVID-19 pandemic relief programs, the Treasury Department said.

 August’s deficit was $ 2 billion lower than analysts’ average forecast in a Reuters survey.
 A US Treasury official said the August budget results would not change the department’s estimates as to when extraordinary Treasury funding measures to avoid exceeding the $ 28.4 trillion debt limit would be. exhausted.

-US Treasury Secretary Janet Yellen last week urged Congress to raise or suspend the debt limit, saying “cash and extraordinary measures will be depleted during the month of October”, leaving the government unable to fully pay its obligations.
-Read more
+U.S. Treasury Secretary Janet Yellen last week urged Congress to increase or suspend the debt limit, saying liquidity and extraordinary measures would be depleted during the month of October, leaving the government unable to pay their obligations in full.

 Revenue in August rose 20% from the previous year period to $ 268 billion, while spending for the month rose 4% to $ 439 billion.
 Some $ 59 billion in August benefits were paid in July because the month started on a non-working day.